lucified/lucify-asylum-countries/README.md

 [UNHCR monthly asylum applications](http://popstats.unhcr.org/en/asylum_seekers_monthly)

 If you update the data, you can change the time period during which the visualization runs by updating the values in `src/js/model/refugee-constants.js`.
-Note that changing these values has not been extensively tested, and might result in glitches.

 ### Automatic download